Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Conclusion

-The tool and all experimental data are available at the following private link,\footnote{\url{https://figshare.com/s/da4d1d995a9aa64eeadf?file=60276236}} and a prebuilt Docker image containing the seL4 verification environment and all required dependencies will also be released.
+\textbf{Availability.} The tool, experimental data, and source code are available at \href{https://github.com/SoaringE/seL4-proof-search}{the seL4-proof-search GitHub repository}.
+Additionally, a prebuilt Docker image containing the seL4 verification environment and all required dependencies is available at \href{https://hub.docker.com/r/soaringe/sel4-test}{Docker Hub}.

+\textbf{Acknowledgments.} We thank the anonymous reviewers and our shepherd for their valuable and constructive feedback.
+This work is supported by the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No.\ JYB2025XDXM118), the National Natural Science Foundation of China (Grant \#62025202), and the Frontier Technologies R\&D Program of Jiangsu (BF2024059).
+T. Chen is partially supported by overseas grants from the State Key Laboratory of Novel Software Technology, Nanjing University (KFKT2023A04, KFKT2025A05).